 Kitchen Energy Saving Solutions

+Kitchen energy saving solutions.
 Kitchen appliances use more electricity and energy than you might think.

-Energy Saving Solutions for Range Tops
+Kitchen Energy Saving Solutions for Range Tops

 Match pots and pans to burners of a similar size.
-A large burner produces the most heat, so a small pot shouldn't be placed there.
-A small pot put on a small burner will result in more energy used.
+A large burner produces the most heat, so a small pot should be placed elsewhere.

 You can save energy by turning off electric burners several minutes before the allotted cooking time is up.
 The burners will stay hot long enough to finish the job without using any more electricity.